 30-day supply (amount TBD); no plants

 At least 20 states allow the cultivation of marijuana as medicine, including the 15 where the drug is legal for any use.
 The District of Columbia also allows home grows for medical use.
-But these laws often change due to court rulings and new legislation, so public information about them may not be up to date.
+But, these laws often change due to court rulings and new legislation, so public information about them may not be up to date.

 As a general rule, states with whole-plant medical marijuana legalization allow patients to cultivate, while those with low THC or “CBD-only” laws do not.
 A few states have decriminalized small grows without legalizing medicinal marijuana.
+Visit our Cultivation Laws page for a state-by-state breakdown.

 How to become a medical marijuana patient